2sic/dnn-theme-2shine-bs5/readme.md

 1. Cleaned up resource files as they were all the same
 1. Enhanced lookup of file name to not repeat unnecessarily
+1. Slimmed down resx files to the necessary minimum

 ## Love from Switzerland